 During the past decades, ASL education has been experiencing increased enrollment because more and more individuals have become interested in learning the language.

-These days, when you’re watching any police reporting, there is practically always someone present who will interpret the given information into American Sign Language, so also when you’re considering joining the Police Force, ASL knowledge may open up more career opportunities.
+These days, when you’re watching any police reporting, there is practically always someone present who will interpret the given information into American Sign Language.

 After earning a college degree and having considerable experience, ASL students may even study further to earn an MBA degree and use their knowledge on a broader platform.
 Check here to learn more about earning a bachelor’s degree from an American college or university.

-List of universities that are accepting ASL as a foreign language
+List of Universities and Colleges that Accepting ASL as a Foreign Language

 - Abilene Christian University